fireflyprotocol/pro-sdk/ts/sdk/src/docs/TradeApi.md

 # **putDeauthorizeAccount**
 > putDeauthorizeAccount(accountAuthorizationRequest)

-Deauthorizes an account to trade, perform liquidations and more, on behalf of another account
+Deauthorizes an account to trade, perform liquidations and more, on behalf of another account.

 ### Example